 In short, HR is an extremely important function when it comes to improving employee engagement, company culture, and business outcomes.
-That’s why it’s crucial to hire enough HR employees to ensure these roles and responsibilities are covered.
+That’s why hiring enough HR employees is crucial to ensure these roles and responsibilities are covered.

 Who to hire

-Maybe you’re already thinking about how to expand your HR team, but you’re not sure exactly which positions to hire for.
+Maybe you’re already thinking about expanding your HR team, but you’re unsure which positions to hire for.
 The answer depends entirely on what your company’s priorities are.
 If you’re looking to double the size of your workforce this year, then you may want to consider bringing in more recruiters.
-If you’re looking for ways to refine your employee-focused processes, a people operations hire might be the best choice.
+A people operations hire might be the best choice if you’re looking for ways to refine your employee-focused processes.

 For further inspiration, we shared a few HR-specific roles below that serve different purposes, with real job descriptions from leaders and organizations in our Culture First community.

-Roles in People Operations are, as implied by the title, focused on people as the value drivers of an organization.
-This means the main job of People Operations leaders is to improve HR processes, functions, and services to better the quality of work and life of their employees.
+Roles in People Operations are, as implied by the title, focused on people as an organization's value drivers.
+This means the main job of People Operations leaders is to improve HR processes, functions, and services to improve their employees' quality of work and life.

-For instance, in the People Operations Manager job description for Yerdle, responsibilities include everything from building a cohesive onboarding process to implementing employee training and professional development programs.
+For instance, in the People Operations Manager job description for Yerdle, responsibilities include building a cohesive onboarding process to implementing employee training and professional development programs.

 For the Senior Technical Recruiter role for The Trade Desk, the job description specifies that they're looking for someone who can “creatively source and connect with top/leading/best-of-the-best engineering talent” and “invest in understanding our strategic objectives, technical challenges, and complexities of our unique company positioning and industry.”

 People in office management positions wear many hats.
-In addition to making sure everything within the office is running smoothly, they also play a critical role in serving as both an ambassador for a company and an advocate for the employees.
+In addition to ensuring everything within the office is running smoothly, they also play a critical role in serving as both an ambassador for a company and an employee advocate.
 This translates to keeping company policies updated, coordinating team events, ensuring employees have a safe and comfortable work experience, and so much more.

 Another category to consider hiring for is the employee experience space.
 These roles are focused on creating a compelling and engaging experience for employees to improve engagement, retention, productivity, and the overall employee experience.
 This job requires working across multiple teams to ensure the experience is seamless from the moment an employee is recruited by a company to the time they leave.

 For instance, Transamerica was hiring a Senior Employee Experience Business Partner role.
-The job description states that candidates must take on a variety of responsibilities, from managing and resolving employee concerns to supporting initiatives regarding culture, organizational change, engagement, and organizational effectiveness.
+The job description states that candidates must take on various responsibilities, from managing and resolving employee concerns to supporting initiatives regarding culture, organizational change, engagement, and organizational effectiveness.

 Building the right HR team for your company

-Just as you need to build out your engineering team as you expand your product offerings, you need to build out your HR team as your company grows.
-While there isn’t one right answer when it comes to the question of how many HR employees a company should hire, it’s important to remember the function they serve and how strategic hires can help you meet your business goals.
+Just as you need to build your engineering team as you expand your product offerings, you need to build your HR team as your company grows.
+While there isn’t one right answer regarding how many HR employees a company should hire, it’s important to remember their function and how strategic hires can help you meet your business goals.